dorkodu/business/Jobs.md

 - You’ll have the opportunity to work with our internal team of designers and product people for ad creatives, but having a full-stack orientation and knowledge of design will work great to optimize the way you execute campaigns.
   - Generating ad creatives on your own and being able to fully deliver a paid campaign from start to finish is something we value.

-### Skills…
+### Our Expectations

-- Experience with paid campaigns in a variety of channels and products like Google (UAC included), Facebook, Instagram, Apple, Twitter, Quora, Reddit and most likely dozens of others, as you will try to always find new channels that have a great acquisition cost and good user quality to propel us forward.
+- Familiarity with paid campaigns in a variety of channels and products like Google (UAC included), Facebook, Instagram, Apple, Twitter, Quora, Reddit and most likely dozens of others, as you will try to always find new channels that have a great acquisition cost and good user quality to propel us forward.
 - Experience with remarketing and retargeting techniques and products (Facebook & Google Dynamic Ads for example).
 - Experience with design products for ad creatives.
 - Knowledge of Amplitude, Branch, Google Analytics and in general, the mobile paid advertising ecosystem (such as app campaigns, deeplinks, attribution).